GrinonBarrett/Taksidos/To Do.md

 Jolling (slows a creature's run speed by hindering limbs)
 * Add a thought capture spell?
 * Create a spell that allows warding of a specified creature type from an area.
 * A spell that sends a telpathic message to a recipient, but can allow a conversation at higher levels.
-* A spell that sends a telpathic message to any number of knkon creatures within range.
 * Create a spell to help cure a creature of a diease.
 * Create a spell where the caster conjures shooting stars to be directed each round.

 Curation
 A creature you touch performs a [Fort] save for each disease which afflicts them, gaining a bonus for the spell's tier.
 A critical success will cure the creature of the disease regardless.

-Temporalysis
-Makes time pass by 1d6+spell tier time units (minutes, hours, or days as caster desires) for the caster.
-Can potentially include extra members.
-Time passes around them but not for them.
-Additional tiers can modify the die level.

 Create the Alchemy system in which potions and powders can be created with effect varying depending on their ingredients.